 But that’s not the point.
 Another observation I made was that this waiter was a better fit on this restaurant than the other one.
 Unlike the other restaurant, you could tell there was purpose behind everything they did.
 This is when it hit me: That’s why he stood out at the other restaurant.

 Though I hate it that people have to work two jobs and have to use this particular waiter’s situation as an example, it got me thinking about an organizations culture.

 Strategy drives culture

 A strategy is at it’s core a guide to behavior.
 A good strategy drives actions that differentiate the company and produce financial success.
-And culture is a direct result of what your organizations strategy is including how and why you hire people.
+And culture is a direct result of what your organizations’ strategy is; including how and why you hire people.

-The dominant logic is to see people as interchangeable parts in a system.
+The dominant logic in business is to see people as interchangeable parts in a system.
 You hire because you need help and make that decision based on credentials, not because you’re picky and have ‘an idea’ of what type of person ‘fits’ your organization.

 This is flawed logic.